-When most people think of 'driving under the influence', the use of alcohol and illegal drugs on the road comes to mind.
-Don't be fooled, numerous legal and widely-used medications can also negatively affect your driving ability.
+When thinking of 'driving under the influence', the use of alcohol and illegal drugs on the road may come to mind.
+However, numerous legal and widely-used medications can also have a negative effect on your driving ability.

 But can the use of legal medication when driving be as dangerous as illegal drug driving?
 The simple answer is yes, and it's crucial to understand the drugs you're taking, as well as the effects they can have on your body, before getting behind the wheel.